 Provision for Credit Losses (PCL) is a charge to income that represents an amount deemed adequate by management to fully provide for impairment in a portfolio of loans and acceptances and other credit instruments, given the composition of the portfolio, the probability of default, the economic environment and the allowance for credit losses already established.
 The PCL can be comprised of both a provision for credit losses on impaired loans and a provision for credit losses on performing loans.
-Pages 40, 65, 91 is calculated as net income, less on non-controlling interest in subsidiaries and preferred dividends, as a percentage of average common shareholders' equity.
+Pages 40, 65, 91 non-controlling interest in subsidiaries and preferred dividends, as a percentage of average common shareholders' equity.
 Common shareholders' equity is comprised of common share capital, contributed surplus, accumulated other comprehensive income (loss) and retained earnings.
 Adjusted ROE is calculated using adjusted net income rather than net income.
 Pages 33, 65